Introduction

 Dear Thomas,

 Thank you so very much for your kindness in writing to me on December 31, 2007.
-I greatly appreciate
+I

-your sending me the article that you wrote recently on returning the fundamental human rights of
+greatly appreciate your sending me the article that you wrote recently on

 I greatly appreciate your keeping me informed.